peterargalas/charlenes-coffe-corner/readme.md

 ## Interpretations and notes from implementing the Coffee Corner application

+### Current status

+I believe in "Make it work, make it nice, make it perform (if needed)".
+Currently this project is in the "make it work" phase, where the requirements aren't implemented, eg there is no program yet, but the business logic as verified by tests appears to work for the happy paths.

+I am also in a position where I'd like to submit something today, therefore I've forwarded a link to this repository and might continue working on it this evening (2022-03-09).

+### TODO

+- Implement program that reads purchased items from the command line and outputs the receipt to the console.
+- Add code and tests for the unhappy paths
+- Refactor code for increased clarity and possibly efficiency.
+Some of the stream operations would benefit from cleanup for readability and virtually no considerations have been made for performance.
+I think this makes sense given that we're printing a receipt for a coffee shop, meaning that the most likely scenario is that we have a few items per receipt.

 ### Bonus program

 Since no persistence was to be used there is no state regarding the bonus program stamping and no provision has been